 What does it mean to build your brand?

-What does your online presence look like?
+- Evaluate your online presence.
 We all have a digital footprint.
 Take some time to Google yourself and see how, when, and where your footprints lead.
 Do you come across as a confident, credible, and informed professional?
 If you notice a lot of personal social media content, you might consider updating your security settings so that your personal social media doesn’t pop up in Google.
 It’s best to keep your personal and professional social media presence separate.

 What are you doing to proactively manage your professional development?
-Share your ideas, tips, and questions with us by leaving a comment below.
+Share your ideas, tips, and questions by leaving a comment below.